Anaphylaxis - Medical Condition

 Sometimes, anaphylaxis can cause other symptoms as well.
 These include:

 If you experience these symptoms, seek immediate medical attention.
+They will usually start within 15 minutes of exposure to the allergen.
 Anaphylaxis can be fatal if not treated.
 The usual causes of death are cardiovascular collapse, which means that the heart cannot supply the body with the oxygen it needs; or laryngeal edema, which means that the throat swells up and prevents the person from breathing in enough oxygen to survive.

-Sometimes, the symptoms of an anaphylactic reaction can return anywhere from 1 to 72 hours after the first attack.
-This is called biphasic anaphylaxis and happens in about 20% of cases.
+Sometimes, the symptoms of an anaphylactic reaction can return within 72 hours of the first attack.
+This is called biphasic anaphylaxis and happens in up to 20% of cases.
 The cause of biphasic anaphylaxis remains unknown, as does a method of predicting the return of symptoms.

 Your doctor may wish to keep you for a period of observation after your first attack has been treated.
 If your anaphylaxis symptoms come back, seek immediate medical attention.